supahgreg/tt-rss-web-static/docs/wiki/InstallationNotes.md

 TTRSS_DB_NAME=postgres
 TTRSS_DB_PASS=password

-# You will likely need to set this to the correct value - it should point to external tt-rss URL as seen in your browser.
-TTRSS_SELF_URL_PATH=http://example.com/tt-rss

 # You can customize other config.php defines by setting overrides here.
-See tt-rss/.docker/app/Dockerfile for complete list.
-Examples:
+# See tt-rss/.docker/app/Dockerfile for a complete list.

 # You probably shouldn't disable auth_internal unless you know what you're doing.
 # TTRSS_PLUGINS=auth_internal,auth_remote